Human reproduction is far from equal

 What should I do next if I want to learn more about the possibility of social freezing?

 Please don’t hesitate to contact us at Ovumia Fertinova and make an appointment.
-You can book a free phone call of about 15 minutes’ duration with one of our doctors, or alternatively make an appointment for a consultation with a doctor.
 If you are interested in social freezing or have any questions about fertility, Ovumia Fertinova’s Fertility Inspection, alone or together with your partner, is a good place to start.